1 - 2 October 2026, The Apex City of Bath Hotel, Bath

 -

 As regulatory frameworks evolve, trust leaders face heightened scrutiny at trust and school level.
 The new Ofsted inspection approach, alongside increasing intervention and regional variation, is prompting concerns that more schools may fall below expected standards and that recovery will become a defining leadership challenge.
 Leaders must prepare for sustained improvement journeys and manage stretched internal capacity.
-This discussion will examine how MATs can navigate the shifting accountability landscape, build effective partnerships with Ofsted and regional teams, and respond decisively when inspections do not go to plan.
-How can leaders secure support and maintain morale during periods of intense pressure?
-What strategies help build productive relationships with Ofsted and regional teams?
-What does effective post-inspection recovery look like, and how can improvement plans be sustained?
-Who supports the trust when capacity is stretched?
+This honest discussion will examine how MATs can navigate the shifting accountability landscape and respond decisively when inspections do not go to plan.

 -